 Boston is home to many of the Nation's most famous universities, and is known as an intellectual breeding ground.
 Firms specializing in biotechnology, finance, high-tech, and venture capital are amongst the top employers of college graduates in the area.
 Fresh graduates and young professionals crowd the apartment rental market during the summer months, but deals can often be found during other times of the year.

 As a major sports town, Boston's bars and pubs frequently overflow with enthusiastic Red Sox and Patriots fans.
-Hearing the roar of the crowd at Fenway or TD Arena is a singular experience (especially when NYC teams are in town).
+Hearing the roar of the crowd at Fenway or TD Arena is a singular experience.
 For those who'd rather spend the night dancing and mingling instead, there are plenty of high-energy clubs and lounges tucked into Boston's theatre district.

 Options for enjoying the outdoors are plentiful.
 Trails for running and biking line the city, and there are always sailboats dotting the Charles River.
 The annual Boston Marathon is one of the nation's most competitive, and the Head of the Charles Regatta is the world's largest 2-day rowing event.